christophrumpel/nova-notifications/README.md

 ## Send

 On the `Send` page you can see all of your created notification classes.
-This only works if you have selected the correct namespace for your stored notifications in the config file.
-Normally, they are stored under `App\Notifications`.

 If you don't see a newly created notification class, try running `composer dump-autoload`.